30 Best Books on Taxonomy

 “Plant Taxonomy and Biosystematics: Classical and Modern Methods”

-Book Review: The manual provides updated information on basic as well as applied aspects of plant systematics on various groups of plants like algae, lichens, bryophytes, pteridophytes, gymnosperms and angiosperms.
-1 to 3 describe the various approaches and methods to study microbial and fungal diversity, which is basically a very useful precursor to the students and young researchers.
-4 and 5 provide deals with the multi-dimensional approaches in Lichen systematics.
-The book progresses upwards through the plethora of information on the diversity and systematics of algae, bryophytes, pteridophytes and gymnosperms ( 6-10).
-11 to 15 contain on the plant methodological details identification, approaches and methods of Flora, revision, monograph and development of herbarium, 14 and 15 particularly provide all the relevant information on the International code of plant nomenclature including cultivated plants.
-Book for the students and young faculties who intend to pursue their research in plant taxonomy.
-The book provides the information about CSIR-NBRI Botanic Garden and its various repositories.
+Book Review: The manual covers both basic and applied aspects of plant systematics for a variety of plant groups, including algae, lichens, bryophytes, pteridophytes, gymnosperms, and angiosperms.
+Chapters 1-3 describe approaches and methods for studying microbial and fungal diversity, providing useful information for students and young researchers.
+Chapters 4-5 focus on multi-dimensional approaches in Lichen systematics.
+The subsequent chapters (6-10) provide extensive information on the diversity and systematics of algae, bryophytes, pteridophytes, and gymnosperms.
+Chapters 11-15 detail various methodological approaches for plant identification, Flora development, revision, and herbarium management.
+Chapters 14-15 are particularly useful for their coverage of the International code of plant nomenclature, including cultivated plants.
+This book is intended for students and young faculty pursuing research in plant taxonomy and provides information on the CSIR-NBRI Botanic Garden and its repositories.

 3."Biosystematics and Bioecology of Aphis Spireacola Patch" by Vinay Kumar Singh and Shweta Dubey